Medically reviewed by Drugs.com. Last updated on Feb 14, 2022.

 In the U.S.

 Pharmacologic Class: Infliximab

-Infliximab-qbtx injection is used in adults to treat Crohn disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and chronic severe plaque psoriasis.
-It is also used in children to treat Crohn disease.
+Infliximab-qbtx injection is used to treat Crohn disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and chronic severe plaque psoriasis.
 Infliximab-qbtx injection is a monoclonal antibody that works to enhance and improve the immune system.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For infliximab-qbtx, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to infliximab-qbtx or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of infliximab-qbtx injection for the treatment of Crohn disease or ulcerative colitis in children 6 years of age and older.
 However, safety and efficacy have not been established in children younger than 6 years of age.

 Appropriate studies performed to date have demonstrated that infliximab-qbtx injection is not helpful in children with juvenile rheumatoid arthritis.
 Efficacy has not been established.